hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 You can get information about each of the data sources and resources mentioned above from [Github](https://github.com/HPE/terraform-provider-hpegl/tree/main/docs).

-### Initializing workspace & Synchronizing Infrastructure components
+### Initializing workspace & synchronizing infrastructure components

 Place the cluster-create.tf file in your working directory and initialize the working directory using the command: **terraform init**